-Rangefinding, scoring, and reviewing data for Washington Comprehensive Assessment of Science (WCAS) questions provided the opportunity to see thousands of student responses at each grade and to evaluate data summarizing student performance.
-The Science Assessment Team would like to share observations about student responses.
+Rangefinding, scoring, and reviewing data for Washington Comprehensive Assessment of Science (WCAS) questions provides opportunities to see thousands of student responses and evaluate data summarizing student performance.
+The Science Assessment Team would like to share observations from work groups about student responses and suggest actions that may improve student ability to demonstrate what they know and can do on the WCAS.